admmasters/nopa-connect-web/README.md

 Style guide: https://github.com/ishabo/nopa-connect/wiki/Style-guide

 ## What's included?
-This boilerplate contains a skeleton routes and the needed images for the test.
+This boilerplate contains skeleton routes and the required images for the test.
-There is basic configuration for react, react-routes, express, react-redux, sass-loader, jest and other libs. (check package.json)
+There is basic configuration for react, react-router, express, react-redux, sass-loader, jest and some other libs. (check package.json)

 There's also a simple structure for client, server and static code.
 The majority of the work you need to do is under src/app/client and src/app/static/stylesheets.